MOSEK/mosek.rust/doc/source/api.rst

 ``dim``
     Dimension of symmetric matrix variables to be added.

-Appends a positive semidefinite matrix variable of dimension ``dim`` to the problem.
+Appends a semidefinite  variable of dimension dim to the problem.

 .. index:: append_cone